 High Point University Financial Aid Terms and Conditions for Graduate Students

-- State funding is pending upon verification of a student’s residency and level of minimum enrollment, if these are not met then State funding cannot be awarded.
+State funding is pending upon verification of a student’s residency and level of minimum enrollment, if these are not met then State funding cannot be awarded.
 Residency is determined by the State of North Carolina.
-Students must complete the Residency Determination online at ncresidency.cfnc.org/residencyInfo/home to be eligible.
+Students must complete the Residency Determination online at ncresidency.cfnc.org/residencyInfo/homewithin 30 days of the start of the term to be eligible.

 Financial aid funds will not officially post to the student’s account until after the drop/add period and final enrollment has been established.